capstoneelibriaries/JNS-Libraries/concept/script.md

 ## Introduction

 Good evening ladies and gentlemen, my name is Sam Rodriguez and joining me today are my partners, James Meyer, and Nathaniel Gumbs.
 Today we are going to present to you our application, *E-Libraries*.

 #### About

 E-libraries is an online book store that enables users to trade used books.
 This application is constructed with **Spring Boot**, **Thymeleaf**, **Modern Javascript**, and it is styled with **Bootstrap**.
 It leverages the **OpenLibrary API**, and other technologies that we will explore throughout this presentation.
+Our use of **Spring** caused our code to conform to common *Object Oriented Design Patterns* like the *Builder Pattern*, the *Singleton Pattern*, and the *Model-View-Controller Pattern*.

 #### Registration

-First, let's register as a new *Bob*.
+First, let's register as a new user, *Bob*.
 All of the forms in this application are locked down with **HTML5** attributes.
 Our use of **HTML5** balances both security and a low memory footprint.
 The fields you see, are bound to the many **Java** *models* on the *backend*.
 When any of these forms are submitted, **Spring** automatically constructs the bound model.